 (a) Composition.
 The Committee shall be appointed by the Supreme Court.
-The Committee shall consist of eight public members and 27 members of the Bar who have demonstrated a high standard of professional conduct.
+The Committee shall consist of eight public members and 28 members of the Bar who have demonstrated a high standard of professional conduct.
 All appointments shall be for a term of three years.
-The Supreme Court shall designate one lawyer member as Committee chair and two lawyer members as Committee vice chairs.
+The Supreme Court shall designate one lawyer member as Committee chair and three lawyer members as Committee vice chairs.

 (b) Committee chair.
 The Committee chair shall supervise the Committee and screening panels.
 The chair is responsible to maintain an adequate check on the work of the screening panels to ensure that matters move forward expeditiously, to determine that screening panels have a uniform basis for the judgments rendered, and to provide the screening panels with information concerning ethics and judicial decisions necessary to their activities.
 The chair shall make recommendations to the Supreme Court concerning appointments to and removals from the screening panels and reports concerning the activities of the screening panels and the overall work of the Committee.

 (c) Vice chairs.
 The Committee vice chairs shall act in the event of the chair's absence or resignation.
-In the event of the chairís absence or resignation, a vice chair will become the chair.† The chair may call upon either vice chair to assist in any of the Committee chair's duties.
+In the event of the chairís absence or resignation, a vice chair will become the chair.
+The chair may call upon any vice chair to assist in any of the Committee chair's duties.

 (d) Screening panels, quorums.
 The Committee members, except for the Committee chair and Committee vice chairs, shall be divided into four screening panel sections of six members of the Bar and two public members.
-The Supreme Court shall name a screening panel chair from each screening panel, who shall preside over the screening panel.
-In the absence of the screening panel chair, a screening panel vice chair designated by the screening panel shall preside.
+The Supreme Court shall name a chair and vice chair for each screening panel.
+The chair or, in the absence of the chair, the vice chair shall preside over the screening panel hearings.
+The panel chair may call upon the vice chair to assist in any of the panel chair's duties.
+Chairs or vice chairs from other panels may conduct hearings if the regular chair and vice chair are unable to attend.
+In the event of the chair's removal or resignation, the vice chair will become the chair, and the Court shall appoint a member of the Committee to serve as vice chair.
 Two members of the Bar plus one public member shall constitute a quorum of a screening panel.
 The concurrence of a majority of those members present and voting at any proceeding shall be required for a screening panel determination.
 If an even number of screening panel members participate in a proceeding, the chair or vice chair shall not vote unless necessary to break a tie.
 The chair or vice chair shall, however, fully participate in the proceeding.
 Each screening panel shall meet as is necessary to effectively and promptly carry out its duties.
 The entire Committee may be convened at such other times by the chair as necessary to effectively and promptly carry out its duties.

 (f) Responsibilities.
 Informal complaints shall be randomly assigned to screening panels.
 The screening panels shall review, investigate, and hear all informal complaints charging unethical and/or unprofessional conduct against members of the Bar.
 After such review, investigation, hearing and analysis, the screening panels shall determine the action to be taken on any informal complaint which, based upon the facts of the particular case, is most consistent with the public interest and the Rules of Professional Conduct.